nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake/snakemake_2.md

 # The Snakefile

-Snakemake uses a file called 'Snakefile' to configure the steps, or rules, of your pipeline.
+Snakemake uses a file called "Snakefile" to configure the steps, or rules, of your pipeline.
 The basic Snakefile consists of several rules defining the inputs, outputs, and rule commands.

 !!! tip